 - Location services are constantly running from certain apps.

-Here are effective solutions to try when your iPhone 14 is losing battery quickly, even on standby:
+Here are effective solutions to try when your iPhone 14 is losing battery quickly:

 Stop background processes from updating content when you aren’t using your apps actively.